About Advanced Life Support (ALS) Training

 Who Should Attend ALS Training?

-Advanced Life Support (ALS) training is designed for experienced clinical staff who regularly care for critically ill patients or may be required to lead or participate in resuscitation attempts.
+Advanced Life Support (ALS) training is intended for experienced healthcare professionals involved in the management of critically ill patients and resuscitation.
 It is particularly suitable for:

 - Doctors working in emergency medicine, anaesthesia, intensive care and acute medicine